-However, with the rise of both eSports and Twitch, gamers have never had more of a spotlight shone on them than they do now.
+With the rise of both esports and Twitch, gamers have never had more of a spotlight shone on them as they do now.
 And, with that comes a lot of opportunities for pro gamers and entertaining gaming personalities to carve out a space for themselves.

-The problem, though, is that both the eSports and Twitch scenes are currently geared more towards PC play than console play.
-This is mainly because most of the games that dominate the eSports world and Twitch are games that either play better on PC or that are only available on PC (League of Legends, Overwatch, CS:GO, Dota 2, Fortnite, PUBG, etc.)
+The problem, though, is that both the esports and Twitch scenes are currently geared more towards PC play than console play.
+This is mainly because most of the games that dominate the esports world and Twitch are games that either play better on PC or that are only available on PC (Fortnite, League of Legends, Apex Legends, Overwatch, CS:GO, Dota 2, PUBG, etc.)

-In the instance of League of Legends and Dota 2—which are a couple of the most established eSports games— they aren’t even available on a console.
-And, of the other popular eSports games out there that are available on consoles, they tend also to be games that are better-suited for the PC.
-And, the problem here is that there is a disadvantage playing these games with a controller over playing them with a keyboard and mouse.
+In the instance of League of Legends and Dota 2—which are a couple of the most established esports games— they aren’t even available on a console.
+And, of the other popular esports games out there that are available on consoles, they tend also to be games that are better-suited for the PC.
+And, the problem here is that there is a disadvantage playing these games on a console over playing them on PC.

-Of course, consoles do have Call of Duty and the Halo series that help keep them relevant in both eSports and on Twitch.
-But, for the most part, the platform of the future (at least as it currently projects) for eSports and Twitch streaming appears to be the PC.
+Of course, consoles do have a handful of titles that make them popular in esports and on Twitch.
+But, for the most part, the platform of the future (at least as it currently projects) for esports and Twitch streaming appears to be the PC.